-Dexus engages an independent service provider.
-Link Market Services. to conduct any Dexus investor voting required at the AGM.
-To facilitate participation, the AGM is webcast live and archived for viewing on Dexus's website for those investors unable to attend the meeting.
+Dexus engages an independent service provider, Link Market Services, to conduct any Dexus investor voting required at the AGM.
+To facilitate participation, the AGM is conducted as a hybrid meeting allowing investors to participate virtually while the meeting is underway.
+A recording is also available for viewing on Dexus's website at a later date for those investors unable to attend the meeting.
 The results of voting on the items for the formal business of the meeting are released to the ASX and published on the Dexus website after the AGM.